KRI-Data/GKLMOB_Anatomy_Of_Busstops/README.md

 The resulting Folium map displays each bus stop with a colour scale representing its quality score.

+Links to both map visualisations are attached at the bottom of this document.

 ---

 ### **8. Hexagonal Grid Map Visualisation Using h3**